louiesch/LouiesBakery/README.md

 ## Setup/Installation Requirements

 * _Clone repository from GitHub to desired location using: $ git clone https://github.com/louiesch/LouiesBakery_
-* _If Node is not yet installed on your machine, do so with:_
-  >run npm install
 * _Navigate to and open project directory in terminal_
   > cd Bakery.Solution
 * _Once in project directory, open project in code editor_